team178/team178.github.io/FIRSTExpo.md

 straight (2 stops signs) until you get to the rear of the school  Park in any available space and enter where it says visitor entrance.
 Look for FIRST Expo signs.</pre>

-<strong>The expo will have both a FLL Explore event AND a FLL Challlenge event</strong>
+<p><strong>The expo will have both a FLL Explore event AND a FLL Challlenge event</strong></p>
 <img src= "/assets/img/ExpoSchedule.png">
 <br>
 <br>
-<a href="">Click here to sign up for the FLL Explore Event</a>
+<a href="https://forms.gle/4s1Pr2BsvcBTkv4w9">Click here to sign up for the FLL Explore Event</a>
 <br>
 <br>
-<a href="">Click here to sign up for the FLL Challenge Event: The Farmington Flood Scrimmmage</a>
+<a href="https://forms.gle/iVk47ibrAG8gueUa7">Click here to sign up for the FLL Challenge Event: The Farmington Flood Scrimmmage</a>